newrelic/developer-website/COMPONENT_GUIDE.md

 </Step>
 ```

-> Note: keep in mind that a new line is necesary after an `img` tag to ensure proper rendering of subsequent text/markdown.
+> Note: keep in mind that a new line is necessary after an `img` tag to ensure proper rendering of subsequent text/markdown.